Pricing’s role in driving business success. 7 areas where pricing strategy can yield profitable outcomes.

 Some of the areas where pricing strategy can yield profitable outcomes

-Various opportunities exist to use pricing strategy to boost profitability.
+Various opportunities exist to use a pricing strategy to boost profitability.
 These can be accessed by a better grasp of the following issues.
-Each will be discussed in greater detail further on:

 - Are our growth objectives based on profitability or market share?
 Where does smarter pricing and segmentation play a role in this?

-- Are we too focused on the price elasticity of demand, and getting to a “correct price” while not capitalising on other opportunities that may be “lower-hanging fruit” that are easier to benefit from?
+- Are we too focused on the price elasticity of demand, and getting to a “correct price” while not capitalizing on other opportunities that may be “lower-hanging fruit” that is easier to benefit from?

 - Are we pricing appropriately to retain our clients?
 What could we be doing differently?